IB Group 3 subjects: Internal assessment

-Information technology in a global society (ITGS) SL & HL
+Information technology in a global society (ITGS) SL & HL (final assessment in May 2023, now known as Digital Society (reworked syllabus))

 The IB Diploma Programme information technology in a global society (ITGS) course is the study and evaluation of the impacts of information technology (IT) on individuals and society.
 It explores the advantages and disadvantages of the access and use of digitized information at the local and global level.
 ITGS provides a framework for the student to make informed judgments and decisions about the use of IT within social contexts.